ihassin/fruitymesh-ubuntu-vm/README.md

-# FruityMesh dev VM provisioning with Vagrant using VirtualBox and/or Parallels
+# NRF51 FruityMesh Ubuntu development VM provisioned with Vagrant, VirtualBox and Parallels

 The roles are